Spot the deepfake quiz: Can you find the AI videos?

-Learn how to spot a deepfake and test your knowledge in our deepfake quiz.
+Learn how to spot a deepfake and test your knowledge in our quiz.

 Deepfake scams on the rise in the UK, which have the power to convince people to transfer their money, give their bank details away, or make fake investments.
-Our survey found that over 98% of Brits were unable to identify all 8 of the real and AI-generated celebrity videos below accurately.
+Our survey found that less than 4% of Brits were able to identify all 8 of the real and AI-generated celebrity videos below accurately.
 Learn how to spot a deepfake below and try our ‘Spot the deepfake’ quiz to see how you do!

 How do you compare in the deepfake quiz?

-• Only 1.5% of participants were able to correctly identity all deepfake videos in a series of 8 clips.
+• Only 3.7% of Brits were able to correctly identify all of the real and deepfake videos.

-• Just 56% of participants were able to correctly identify more than half of the video clips.
+• Just 57% of Brits were able to identify more than half of the videos correctly.

 What is a deepfake video?